Th3S4mur41/purge-svg/README.md

 **:heart: Gratitude :heart:**

-This package was inspired (and some code copied) from [Purgecss](https://github.com/FullHuman/purgecss)
+This package was inspired (and some code copied) from [Purgecss](https://github.com/FullHuman/purgecss) and forked from [PurgeSvg](https://github.com/Media24si/purge-svg) which is no longer maintained

 ## Usage